This is a part in a series of articles I have written on various types of irrevocable trusts.

 First, both settlors (trust creators) must still be alive in order to safely qualify under this Probate Code section.
-While some practitioners read this statute to mean only one settlor (the surviving spouse) is sufficient, it is incorrect and very risky for the reason stated next.
+Some practitioners read this statute to mean only one settlor (the surviving spouse) is sufficient.
+This is incorrect and very risky for the reason stated next.

 Second, even under this agreement, the fiduciary (trustee) will remain exposed to future claims by not obtaining a court order.
-For example, if a beneficiary agrees that a bypass trust is not necessary, and then later the surviving spouse omits that beneficiary and his children from the trust, the beneficiary’s child is permitted to sue the trustee later down the line for not having gone into court to modify the trust under §15403.
+For example, say a beneficiary agrees that a bypass trust is not necessary.
+Later the surviving spouse omits that beneficiary and his children from the trust.
+As a result, the beneficiary’s child is permitted to sue the trustee later down the line for not having gone into court to modify the trust under §15403.

 Option 3: Keep the Bypass Trust

 In situations like blended families, it may make sense to keep the bypass trust regardless of whether there are estate taxes due.
-The bypass trust in such cases still guarantees that the children will inherit the principal from the bypass trust after the death of the surviving spouse.
+The bypass trust still guarantees that the children will inherit the principal from the bypass trust after the death of the surviving spouse.

 Another example includes taxable estates.
-For those estates that are near or above the estate tax threshold, a bypass trust may still make sense to keep.
+Some estates may be near or above the estate tax threshold.
+In this case, a bypass trust may still make sense to keep.

 Option 4: Clayton Election

-If the terms of the bypass trust contain special language that permits assets to instead be funded into a marital trust, a QTIP election can be made on Form 706 and the assets would get a step-up in basis on the second death.
+Suppose the terms of the bypass trust contain special language that permits assets to instead be funded into a marital trust.
+In this instance, a QTIP election can be made on Form 706 and the assets would get a step-up in basis on the second death.
 This is known as a Clayton Election.

 Under a so-called Clayton election, at the first death, the surviving spouse or an independent representative of the decedent can select certain assets for QTIP election.
-This means that the surviving spouse has total flexibility after the first death to determine what to do — is it better to keep the bypass trust for certain assets, while other assets will benefit from the future step-up in basis?
-If so, the assets selected will get the step-up and become part of the surviving spouse’s estate while any other assets not selected will automatically be funded into the bypass trust.
+This means that the surviving spouse has total flexibility after the first death to determine what to do.
+Is it better to keep the bypass trust for certain assets, while other assets benefit from future step-up in basis?
+If so, the assets selected will get the step-up and become part of the surviving spouse’s estate.
+Any other assets not selected will automatically be funded into the bypass trust.

 Like any good lawyer would say, it depends!

 If you don’t have a taxable estate, don’t have a blended family, won’t have asset protection issues likely in the future, and have an otherwise modest estate, you may benefit from a disclaimer trust.
-This is a somewhat flexible option wherein at the death of the first spouse, the surviving spouse is permitted the option to disclaim assets, which means, the assets would then fund the bypass trust.
-This optional A/B split offers the trustee some time (though not a lot, only nine months from the date of death) to determine if the bigger problem at the second death is the estate tax or the capital gains tax.
-It’s important to work with the attorney on the specific requirements and timing for making a qualified disclaimer under IRC §2518.
+This is a somewhat flexible option.
+At the death of the first spouse, the surviving spouse is permitted the option to disclaim assets.
+This means, the assets would then fund the bypass trust.
+This optional A/B split offers the trustee some time: nine months from the date of death.
+During this period, they may determine if the bigger problem at the second death is the estate or capital gains tax.
+It’s important to work with an attorney for making a qualified disclaimer under IRC §2518.

 For larger estates, a Clayton election can provide even more flexibility.
-So while an A/B split is still required, the surviving spouse is given the option to choose the tax treatment of the B Trust: either keep it as a traditional B Trust which provides estate tax protection but often results in higher capital gains tax, or treat it as a “QTIP Trust” which does not provide estate tax protection but is more favorable with respect to the capital gains tax.
+If an A/B split is required, the surviving spouse can choose the tax treatment of the B Trust.
+They may choose to keep it as a traditional B Trust.
+This option provides estate tax protection but often results in higher capital gains tax.
+Or they may treat it as a “QTIP Trust”.
+This option does not provide estate tax protection, but is more favorable with respect to the capital gains tax.
 Or, the best of both worlds: putting some assets in the QTIP, with others remaining in the Bypass.